techgaun/heroku-buildpack-mix-tasks/README.md

 ## Instruction

-This buildpack is intended to be used after [heroku buildpack for elixir](https://github.com/HashNuke/heroku-buildpack-elixir) to run arbitrary commands during deployment.
+This buildpack is intended to be used after [heroku buildpack for elixir](https://github.com/HashNuke/heroku-buildpack-elixir) to run arbitrary mix tasks during deployment.
+This is a perfect buildpack if you're looking to run custom mix tasks as part of your heroku build pipeline.

 ### Usage